calculs-ca/DryPipe/docs/source/all-doc.md

 + Pipeline Instance: the execution of a pipeline over a dataset.
 A pipeline run over two datasets have two instances
 + Bash call: a bash snippet in the calls(...) clause of a task
-+ PythonCall: a python function annotated with DryPipe.python_call() in the calls(...) clause of a task
++ PythonCall: a python function annotated with DryPipe.python_call() in the calls(...) clause of a task (pipeline_input_dataset)=
++ Pipeline Input Dataset: pipeline instances execute over pre existing data, we refer to it as the pipeline instance's input dataset.